brownplt/pyret-lang/docs/introduction.markdown

 Note that it is an error to define a `var` to a identifier that is already bound.
-Also, if you try to use an identifier that has not been bound, that error will be caught before you run your program.
+Also, if you try to use an identifier that has not been bound, that error will be caught before your program is run (or, really, as soon as you try to run your program, but before we spend any time executing your code).

 ### More Values